Meeds-io/whitepaper/en/5-roadmap.md

 We are launching the builders community on the Meeds software and on Discord.
 The community welcomes anyone who wants to take part in the building of the WoM.
 The association would reward builders engagement with Meeds, from its marketing budget.

-The association plans also to stake some Meeds in order to acquire (redeem) a Deed for the builders community.
-The community will then mint Meeds by engagement, through the mintium model, and distribute them to engaged users.
+The association plans also to stake some MEED in order to acquire (redeem) a Deed for the builders community.
+The community will then mint MEED by engagement, through the mintium model, and distribute them to engaged users.

 ## 5.5.
 Roadmap and milestones